MrCreaper/Dakedo/README.md

         msPatch: true, // adds ms to the end of the dateVersion.
 Less prefered then default (applied when deleteOther=false).
         xm: true, // use am/pm or 24h
         updateCache: true, // update cache for the mod, no download's needed!
+        changelog: false, // Ask for changelogs on publishing?
         cache: "", // auto generated
     },
     presets: {